mahbodkh/king-game-scores/README.md

-The code implements a HTTP-based mini game back-end in Java which registers game scores for different users and levels, with the capability to return high score lists per level.
+The code implements a HTTP-based mini-game back-end in Java which registers game scores for different users and levels, with the capability to return high score lists per level.
 There is also a simple login system, without any authentication.

 Non-functional requirements